-These facts about our Reserve Fund need to be better understood.
-For sheer lack of understanding, it is still often remarked: (1) that the Reserve Fund is no longer needed, (2) that if the Reserve Fund continues to grow, perilous wealth will result, (3) that the presence of such a Reserve Fund discourages group contributions, (4) that because we do not abolish the Reserve Fund, we lack faith, (5) that our A.A. books ought to be published at cost so these volumes could be cheapened for hard-up buyers, (6) that profitmaking on our basic literature is counter to a sound spirituality.
+(2) that if the Reserve Fund continues to grow, perilous wealth will result, (3) that the presence of such a Reserve Fund discourages group contributions, (4) that because we do not abolish the Reserve Fund, we lack faith, (5) that our A.A. books ought to be published at cost so these volumes could be cheapened for hard-up buyers, (6) that profitmaking on our basic literature is counter to a sound spirituality.
 While these views are by no means general, they are typical.
-Perhaps, then, there is still a need to analyze them and answer the questions they raise.
+Perhaps, then, there is still a need to analyse them and answer the questions they raise.